flopp/go-staticmaps/README.md

-      -m, --marker=MARKER      Add a marker to the static map -p, --path=PATH          Add a path to the static map -a, --area=AREA          Add an area to the static map
+      -m, --marker=MARKER      Add a marker to the static map -p, --path=PATH          Add a path to the static map -a, --area=AREA          Add an area to the static map -C, --circle=CIRCLE      Add a circle to the static map

     Help Options:
       -h, --help               Show this help message